-A system or platform that ensures protected, democratized Accelerating the creation, scale, and efficacy of enabling environaccess to massive amounts of data on agri-food activities and ments that unleash small and medium-sized enterprises' (SMEs') consumption.
-This equitably owned and shared information potential, focused on strengthening access to assets, markets, and can be used to create actionable intelligence that is leveraged for investment - especially among women - to encourage and de-risk better health, livelihoods, and environmental outcomes. grassroots value chain innovation.
+A system or platform that ensures protected, democratized access to massive amounts of data on agri-food activities and consumption.
+This equitably owned and shared information can be used to create actionable intelligence that is leveraged for better health, livelihoods, and environmental outcomes.